Best homeschool advice?

 Neat Example: The main history materials here, so far, is our super useful history timeline.
 This history timeline page has a great explanation for using interactive annotations.

 It is wonderful for being able to add your own names and dates.
 You can print yours on card stock.
 We have and have been able to keep the same timeline for many years.

 Learn more about our printable interactive worksheets here.

-Our printable Math worksheets are some of the most popular on our site.
-Again, we offer space for practice.
+Our printable math worksheets are some of the most popular on our site.
+They offer space for practice, usually three times each.

 You can print addition, subtraction, multiplication, and division worksheets that have three spaces after each equation for your kids to copy the equations for all four math operations.

-The printable multiplication tables supplement your Math lessons with plenty of practice with the multiplication chart.
+The printable multiplication tables supplement your math lessons with plenty of practice using the multiplication chart.
 Also, all four operations are on video flash cards.
 Oh, how I wish I'd had these years ago!